 Poor children have the same right to access life-saving vaccines as children from wealthier backgrounds

 Yet, on average, 15 years separate a vaccine's discovery and its introduction in low-income countries.
-This means 19 million of all children worldwide do not receive the life-saving vaccines that are taken for granted on vaccination cards in most industralised countries.
+This means more than 22.6 million of all children worldwide do not receive the life-saving vaccines that are taken for granted on vaccination cards in most industralised countries.
 Investing in GAVI and vaccines will help redress this inequity.

 How you can help

 - Seize opportunities to spread the message through articles in the media, blogs and public presentations.

 - Spread the word via email and social media sites.